vicortez/painting-storage-platform/README.md

 This project was created for a company challenge.
 The aim is to create a complete web app that hosts images inside albums and allows users to browse and manage their albums and images.

+A deploy of the repo can be accessed here: [https://painting-storage.fly.dev](https://painting-storage.fly.dev/home)

 # Remarks

 - I chose a simple monorepo structure for simplicity, and an SPA approach given that virtually all of the app functionality will happen while in a logged-in state, also it's what I'm most proficient with.